SOURCE 0 - THE REFERENCE LEGITIMACY GAP AND THE CONSTITUTIONAL CONDITION GOVERNANCE CANNOT DEFER

 REFERENCE NOTE

-Jean-François ELSEN provides corporate directors, legal departments, supervisory authorities, CISOs, risk managers, compliance officers, and critical infrastructure operators with access to complete protocol specifications, evidentiary architecture blueprints, and structural dissociation audit frameworks applicable to NIS 2, DORA, the AI Act, the Digital Markets Act, and high-risk operational environments.
-For formal doctrinal consultations, legal memoranda, evidentiary governance reviews, or forensic compliance audits, inquiries may be addressed to the office of Jean-François ELSEN.
+Jean-François ELSEN provides corporate directors, legal departments, supervisory authorities, CISOs, risk managers, compliance officers, and critical infrastructure operators access to complete protocol specifications, evidentiary architecture blueprints, and structural dissociation audit frameworks applicable to NIS 2, DORA, the AI Act, the Digital Markets Act, and high-risk operational environments.
+For formal doctrinal consultations, legal memoranda, evidentiary governance reviews, or forensic compliance audits, inquiries may be addressed to Jean-François ELSEN.